 How to Use Gmail: A Brief Tour of Gmail

-By Kay FleuryUpdated on March 13, 2018
+By Kay FleuryUpdated on August 19, 2024

-If you have followed our Gmail course so far (especially our last tutorial on how to create a Gmail account), you now have a brand new Gmail account.
+If you have followed our Gmail guides (especially our tutorial on how to create a Gmail account), you now have a brand new Gmail account.
 Great!
 So now the question is: how do you get Gmail to work for you?
 In this tutorial, besides showing you how to log into Gmail, we’ll also go over some of the basic features of Gmail’s interface.
 You don’t need to remember them all; we’re going to be looking at quite a few of them in more detail in our later tutorials, so you might just want to use this tutorial as a reference.

 Logging into Gmail